 Locator Super: Key Largo, Florida Keys

-Video: Video to match this is available on the Florida Keys News Bureau's FTP server (access information below) or via Google Link here.
+Video: Video to match this story to be uploaded to FTP sites beginning by 2:45 p.m.
+Friday, June 9.
+Footage also is available on the Florida Keys News Bureau's FTP server (access information below) or via Google Link: https://drive.google.

-Above-water and underwater b-roll of diving explorer and medical researcher Dr. Joseph Dituri submerging and entering undersea habitat, SOTs with Dituri (pronounced Dee-TUR-ee)
+Spot B-roll of diving explorer and medical researcher Dr. Joseph Dituri inside the undersea habitat Friday and surfacing; Underwat3er footage; SOTs with Dituri (pronounced Dee-TUR-ee).

 Video Source: Florida Keys News Bureau

 KEY LARGO, Florida Keys -- Diving explorer and medical researcher Dr. Joseph Dituri (pronounced Dee-TUR-ee) surfaced Friday after living underwater for 100 days while carrying out a scientific research mission in a Florida Keys marine habitat.

 Dituri set a new record for the longest time living underwater at ambient pressure while residing in the Jules’ Undersea Lodge habitat in Key Largo, eclipsing the previous record of 73 days that was set in 2014 at the same location.

 “Being above water for the first time in 100 days … I feel the warmth of the sun and I feel grateful,” he said.

 Dituri spent his time conducting medical and marine research and educational outreach for the Project Neptune 100 initiative that began March 1, and was organized by the Marine Resources Development Foundation that owns the habitat.